 This element is visible in organizations and companies that invest in the health and welfare of their employees.
 It is crucial that executives find ways to uncover the needs and goals of their employees and customize an effective strategy that works for the whole organization.
 Some of the best methods that have shown to achieve this include resilience training, coaching, and stress management workshops.
 Undeniably, a sound body and mind are more resilient and slow to break amidst stress and frustration.

+“The most helpful definition of being positive is having hope and confidence in one’s ability to handle what’s tough, along with remembering that nothing is all negative all the time,” explains Jo Eckler, PsyD, a therapist in Austin, Texas.
 Indeed, an individual’s mental health shapes how he makes decisions and how he can relate to the people around him.
 A strong organization that possesses the qualities mentioned above will surely thrive, survive, and emerge successful and productive.